slokli/yt_cli/README.md

 ### Important

-Such as YT_CLI is't a video player, just a CLI, you should globally install mpv player in your OS.
+Such as YT_CLI isn't a video player, just a CLI, you should globally install mpv player in your OS.

 #### Mac OS